-Exploring the conservancy areas around Grootberg Lodge today, it’s hard to imagine these beautiful plains and canyons were once almost entirely of game.
+Exploring the conservancy areas around Grootberg Lodge and Hobatere Lodge today, it’s hard to imagine these beautiful plains and canyons were once almost entirely of game.

 The abundance and diversity of species that can be found in the ≠Khoadi //Hoas Conservancy is a far cry from the way things were at the turn of the century.
 Thanks to the determined efforts and cooperation of forward-thinking conservationists, government, private concerns and the once marginalised community that live here, game numbers have made a turnaround to become a global success story.
 This includes endangered species such as black rhino, desert-adapted lion and elephant.